 Getting pregnant with acupuncture may seem odd.
 Some women swear by it, while research is not clear on the efficiency of using acupuncture for fertility.

-If you’re trying for a baby you’ve probably realised that the more you try not to think about it, the more you do!
-It’s normal, most of us can own up to turning into completely paranoid versions of ourselves when actively trying to conceive.
+If you’re trying for a baby you’ve probably realized that the more you try not to think about it, the more you do!
+It’s normal – most of us can own up to turning into completely paranoid versions of ourselves when actively trying to conceive.